-Cox recently increased their data cap in light of COVID-19 forcing many to work and attend classes from home.
-Now, all of the Cox internet-only plans have data caps of 1,280 GB (or 1.25 TB) per month.
+In 2020, Cox increased their data cap in light of the COVID-19 restrictions that forced many to work and attend classes from home.
+Now, all of the Cox internet-only plans have a data cap of 1,280 GB (or 1.25 TB) per month.
+The good news is that most users are unlikely to hit that cap.
 On average, streaming in HD consumes about 3 GB per hour.
-Even if you stream in HD for 12 hours per day, you still won’t hit your data cap each month.
-You can increase your data cap by an additional 500 GB for an extra $29.99 per month—that’d give you 1,780 GB of data each month.
-Or, you could add an unlimited data plan for $49.99 per month to eliminate the data cap.
+That means that even if you stream in HD for 12 hours per day, you still won’t hit your data cap each month.
+You can increase your data cap by an additional 500 GB for an extra $29.99 per month; that would give you 1,780 GB of data each month.
+Or you can add an unlimited data plan for $49.99 per month to eliminate the data cap.

 Just be mindful that you can exceed the data cap, as it’s not a hard cap.
 Doing so will cost $10 for every 50 GB you use.
 However, Cox does cap charges for data overages at $100 per month.
 The first time you go over the data cap, you’ll see courtesy credits cancelling out the overage charges.
 After that, you’ll have to pay if you exceed the data cap.

 You don’t have to sign a contract to get Cox’s internet service, but there are advantages if you do.
 First, the introductory prices above include a $10 per month discount that you only get if you sign the contract.
 Second, without a contract, your monthly price can increase at any time, whereas having a contract will guarantee that your rate stays the same for 12 months.

 If you decide to end your contract early, you will have to pay an early termination fee (ETF) of up to $120.
 This is the lowest ETF I’ve seen for a major provider; other providers, like Frontier and Mediacom, can charge anywhere from $200 to $450 for prematurely ending a contract.